jpritikin/coach/content/docs/me/meditation/untie.md

 In addition to any immediate sensation, an engrossing blending episode can create an affective afterglow that can last for hours.[^basso2019]

-### A comment on psychedelics

-By *psychedelic*, I mean any substance that amplifies your inner experience such as psilocybin (magic mushrooms) or dimethyltryptamine (colloquially known as Daime or Ayahuasca).
-The effect of a psychedelic strongly depends on the willingness of your parts to get quiet.
-There are at least three possible outcomes:
-- Parts are overactive and not willing to get quiet.
-A psychedelic will tend to make parts more loud and extreme.
-This is going to be a difficult trip.
-This corresponds to the monkey mind of an inexperienced meditator, magnified to Godzilla size.
-- Parts are active but willing to get quiet.
-In this situation, the client gains more access to Self energy and may do parts work spontaneously.[^mdma] There is the opportunity to make rapid strides toward therapeutic goals.
-- Parts are fairly quiet.
-The Self shines with unusual brilliance because the psychedelic does the Bouncer's job, facilitating an experience of Self that is profoundly effortless.
-Similar to effortless meditation, there is ample capacity for blending with the object of attention.
-This is readily seen in reports of music perception under the influence of psychedelics.
-For example, "Volunteers reported far greater absorption in music, as well as greater perceived beauty and significance of music."[^barrett2018]

 ### Some suggested targets

 I have collected a variety of interesting targets to blend with.